vtempest/grab-api.js/readme.md

 </p>
 <h3 align="center">
   <a href="https://grab.js.org"> 📑 Docs (grab.js.org)</a>
-  <a href="https://grab.js.org/guide/Examples"> 🎯 Examples </a>
+  <a href="https://grab.js.org/guide/Examples"> 🎯 Example Strategies </a>
 </h3>

 ```
 npm i grab-api.js
 ```
 ### GRAB: Generate Request to API from Browser

-1. **One Function**: 2Kb min.js less boilerplate complexity than axios, SuperAgent, Tanstack, Alova, SWR, TanStack, apisauce
+1. **One Function**: 3Kb min, 0 dependencies, minimalist syntax, [more features than top alternatives](https://grab.js.org/guide/Comparisons)
 2. **Auto-JSON Convert**: Pass parameters and get response or error in JSON, handling other data types as is.
-3. **Reactive isLoading State**: Sets `.isLoading=true` on the pre-initialized response object so you can show a "Loading..." in any component framework.
+3. **isLoading Status**: Sets `.isLoading=true` on the pre-initialized response object so you can show a "Loading..." in any framework
+4. **Debug Logging**: Adds global `log()` and prints colored JSON structure, response, timing for requests in test.
-4. **Mock Server Support**: Configure `window.grab.mock` for development and testing environments
+5. **Mock Server Support**: Configure `window.grab.mock` for development and testing environments
-5. **Concurrency Handling**: Prevent this request if one is ongoing to same path & params, or cancel the ongoing request.
+6. **Concurrency Handling**: Prevent this request if one is ongoing to same path & params, or cancel the ongoing request.
-6. **Rate Limiting**: Built-in rate limiting to prevent multi-click cascading responses, require to wait seconds between requests.
 7. **Timeout & Retry**: Customizable request timeout, default 20s, and auto-retry on error
-8. **Debug Logging**: Adds global `log()` and prints colored JSON structure, response, timing for requests in test.
+8. **DevTools**: `Ctrl+I` overlays webpage with devtools showing all requests and responses, timing, and JSON structure.
 9. **Request History**: Stores all request and response data in global `grab.log` object
 10. **Pagination Infinite Scroll**: Built-in pagination for infinite scroll to auto-load and merge next result page.
-11. **Base URL Based on Environment**: Configure `grab.defaults.baseURL` once at the top, overide with `SERVER_API_URL` in `.env`.
+11. **Base URL Based on Environment**: Configure `grab.defaults.baseURL` once at the top, overide with `SERVER_API_URL` in `.env` or `process.env.SERVER_API_URL` in Node.js.
 12. **Frontend Cache**: Set cache headers and retrieve from frontend memory for repeat requests to static data.
-13. **Modular Design**: Single, flexible function that can be called from any part of your application.
+13. **Modular Design**: Can be used in any frontend framework, Node.js 18+, Bun, Deno, Cloudflare Workers, etc.
 14. **Framework Agnostic**: Alternatives like TanStack work only in component initialization and depend on React & others.
 15. **Globals**: Adds to window in browser or global in Node.js so you only import once: `grab()`, `log()`, `grab.log`, `grab.mock`, `grab.defaults`
-16. **TypeScript Tooltips**: Developers can hover over option names for into and autocomplete TypeScript.
+16. **TypeScript Tooltips**: Developers can hover over option names and autocomplete TypeScript.
 Add to top of file: `import 'grab-api.js/globals'`
+17. **Request Stategies**: [🎯 Examples](https://grab.js.org/guide/Examples) show common stategies like debounce, repeat, proxy, unit tests, interceptors, file upload, etc
+18. **Rate Limiting**: Built-in rate limiting to prevent multi-click cascading responses, require to wait seconds between requests.
+19. **Repeat**: Repeat request this many times, or repeat every X seconds to poll for updates.
+20. **Loading Icons**: Import from `grab-api.js/icons` to get enhanced animated loading icons.
+**GRAB is the FBEST Request Manager: Functionally Brilliant, Elegantly Simple Tool**

 ### Examples